 - 3 cups cold milk

-- 1 4 oz box instant chocolate pudding
+- 4 ounce box instant chocolate pudding

-- 1 4 oz box instant vanilla pudding
+- 4 ounce box instant vanilla pudding

-- mini chocolate chips for topping
+- mini chocolate chips, for topping

 - Set cookie dough out on counter and let come to room temperature to soften (this will make it easier to spread into your baking dish).

 - Preheat oven to 350F degrees.
-Spray 9 x 13 baking dish with nonstick cooking spray.
+Spray 9 x 13-inch baking dish with nonstick cooking spray.

-Bake for about 14-16 minutes until golden brown.
+- Bake for about 14-16 minutes until golden brown.
 Allow to cool completely.

 - In a medium bowl, mix together cream cheese and powdered sugar until smooth.

-Let it set for about 2 minutes.
+- Let it set for about 2 minutes.
 It should be soft set but still spreadable.
 Spread pudding mixture on top of cream cheese layer.

 - Spread remaining whipped topping on top of pudding layer.

-- Sprinkle with chocolate chips.
+- Sprinkle with mini chocolate chips.

-Keep dessert stored and covered in the refrigerator until ready to eat.
+- Keep dessert stored and covered in the refrigerator until ready to eat.